Amputation compensation claims are very serious medical negligence claims made by patients.

 If you have diabetes, incorrect care for your limbs can lead to amputation.
 Injuries to your feet and hands can cause serious, life-threatening damage, as can pressure sores and other infections.

-If medical negligence leads to you not receiving the correct care for your diabetes, you have a medical negligence amputation claim.
+If medical negligence leads to you not receiving the correct care for your diabetes and you suffer amputation injuries, you have an amputation claim.

 Delayed or misdiagnosis in medical care